When Sets Can and Cannot Have MSTD Subsets: Introduction

-We will see later that this result follows immediately from the Green-Tao Theorem \cite{GT}, which asserts that the primes contain arbitrarily long; unfortunately, such an argument is wasteful as we almost surely have to look at a longer sequence of the primes to find an MSTD set than is needed.
-We show in \S\ref{sec:primes} that assuming the Hardy-Littlewood conjecture (see Conjecture \ref{conj:HL}) holds, we are able to find such subsets far earlier.
+We will see later that this result follows immediately from the Green-Tao Theorem \cite{GT}, which asserts that the primes contain arbitrarily long progressions.
+We also give a conditional proof in \S\ref{sec:primes}.
+There we assume the Hardy-Littlewood conjecture (see Conjecture \ref{conj:HL}) holds.
+The advantage of such an approach is that we have an explicit formula for the number of the needed prime tuples up to $x$, which gives a sense of how many such solutions exist in a given window.